auxoncorp/modality-probe/README.md

 #### Linux

-Clone this repository, and start by navigating into its root folder Then use Cargo to build the Modality Probe libraries and their related binaries.
+Clone this repository, and start by navigating into its root folder.
+Then use Cargo to build the Modality Probe libraries and their related binaries.